Why Do People Sometimes Shrink With Age?

 Symptoms:

-Understanding the causes sets the stage for recognizing the subtle symptoms associated with age-related height loss.
+Causes help identify the subtle symptoms associated with age-related height loss.

 - Changes in Posture: Individuals may develop a stooped or hunched posture, especially in the upper back.